MNSGC-Ballooning/CHAD2.0/README.md

 # CHAD2.0
-Repository for the new CHAD device being developed AKA the 'Pointing Project'
+Repository for the new CHAD device being developed AKA the 'Pointing Project'.
+Development began July '22.